-Vote AGAINST the introduction of classified boards and/or mandatory retirement ages for directors.
+Generally vote AGAINST shareholder proposals regarding mandatory retirement ages for directors.

-Vote AGAINST proposals to alter board structure or size in the context of a fight for control of the company or the board.
+Generally vote AGAINST management and shareholder proposals to alter board structure or size in the context of a fight for control of the company or the board.

 Independent Board Chair (for applicable markets)